 Notes & remarks

-- BIND9 was compiled with --enable-threads
+- BIND compiled with --enable-threads

-- PowerDNS uses BIND zone file backend.
+- PowerDNS with BIND zone file backend

 - The number of threads/processes is the same as the number of cores